Egypt court dismisses Sawiris insulting Islam case

 Legal sources said the judge at Qasr al-Nil court ruled that the complaint had been made by individuals who "lack legal standing".

-A different court is scheduled to rule on Saturday on the second case, which was filed by another group of lawyers, including an ultraconservative Salafist member of parliament, Mamduh Ismail.'No disrespect'
+A different court is scheduled to rule on Saturday on the second case, which was filed by another group of lawyers, including an ultraconservative Salafist member of parliament, Mamduh Ismail.

 Mr Sawiris tweeted images showing Mickey Mouse wearing a traditional Islamic robe with a full beard, and Minnie wearing a niqab - a full-face veil - with just her eyes showing.
 She was identifiable by her large ears and trademark pink hair ribbon.